adamhorden/Infrastructure-Projects/electrics.md

 To review:
 - Remove all old landlord lighting around permiter
 - Do we still have any other landlord lighting?
+  - Cannot currently find anything
 - RCBOs needed for DBs
 - Any further work

+Notes:
+- Adam was not available, so 3 phase work has been postponed

+Next round of work:

+- Get 3phase forom DB1 to DB2 to complete 3 phase work
+- Put light up in toilet area
+- Put new light up in CNC room
+- Put light(s) up in weldy area
+- Add single socket into classroom for future work (and term current cable)
+- Finish sockets in weldy
+- Finish dado rail sockets
+- Map DB1 circuits
+- Map DB2 circuits
+- EM lighting check